Aelisya/AdGuard-Home-Filters/README.md

 Yes i have enabled it since they support ECS (who don't send all the ip only the start).

 ## For the DNS priming servers ?
-I use Quad9 the most secure DNS, with ECS enabled on priming too even if they are not useful with DNSCRYPT.
+I use localhost because priming server aren't useful with DNSCRYPT.

 Localhost :

-    2620:fe::11
+    ::1
-    9.9.9.11
+    127.0.0.1

 ## And for the connection between the client and AdGuard ?
 I use Dns Over Https because iPhone/Mac Os Bigsur have DOH support and Windows 10 Will have it too soon, and since i control the server (physically and software) i don't have to worry about cookies and history log or dns spoofing.